 Know When to Fold ‘Em: 6 Things You Might Not Know About Origami

-Happy (early) Origami Day!
-This Monday, Nov.
+Happy Origami Day!
+Every Nov.
 11 honors the art of Japanese paper folding.
 While you might want to celebrate by getting creative with some nice paper, you can also get to know the practice better with these six fun facts.

 Origami came to Japan thanks to Buddhist monks